-Abscesses & Infections Treatment in NYC & Long Island
+Abscesses & Infections Treatment in New York, New Jersey, Connecticut, Massachusetts, and Rhode Island

 What causes dental abscesses?

 A tooth abscess, also known as a tooth infection or an abscessed tooth, occurs when a pus-filled pocket forms anywhere on the tooth.
 Depending on where and why the tooth abscess occurs, it may be referred to by one of the following different names:

 - Periapical abscess – A dental abscess that occurs at the top of the tooth’s root

 - Periodontal abscess – A tooth abscess that is found below the gum line in the tooth’s root

 Most commonly, a person suffers from a periapical abscess, found above the gum line.
 So, what causes an abscessed tooth?
 A periapical tooth abscess can occur when bacteria builds up in the very innermost portion of the tooth.
 Bacteria can get inside the tooth through a small crack or a tooth cavity.
 Some of the risk factors that could lead to a tooth infection include: